Visoba Khechara: Life

 Visoba either lived in Amvadhya or Barshi.
-The story of Visoba's transformation is told in Mahipati's Bhaktivijaya.
+The story of Visoba's transformation is told in Mahipati's Bhaktivijay.
 In the text, Visoba's real name is said to be Visoba Chati.
 He is described as a Panchal Brahmin, who was jeweller by profession, and hated Jñāneśvar and his siblings and created obstacles in their path.
 Once, when Jñāneśvar's sister Muktabai went to get some earthenware from the potter, Visoba struck her angrily and disallowed the potter to sell her his pans.
 Disheartened, Muktabai returned home and told the tale to Jñāneśvar.
 The text says he heated his back by his yogic powers and Muktai baked the food on his back.
 Astonished by seeing this miracle, Visoba repented and asked for forgiveness from Jñāneśvar.
 Initially, Jñāneśvar calls Visoba "a mule", which gave him the name "Visoba Khechara".
 Visoba had refused to acknowledge Jñāneśvar and Muktabai, but after knowing their spiritual greatness he became their disciple.
 Even though older than Jñāneśvar, he is described as his servant ("Kimkara") by Bahinabai.

 According to the text Dnyandev Gatha, Jñāneśvar and Muktabai instructed Namdev to journey to Aundha Nagnath Temple in search of a proper guru.
 In the temple, Namdev finds Visoba resting with his feet on the sacred lingam, the symbol of Shiva.
 Namdev reproached him for having insulted Shiva.
 Visoba asked Namdev to place his feet elsewhere, wherever Namdev placed Visoba's feet a Linga sprang up.
 Thus, through his yogic powers, Visoba filled the whole temple with Shiva-lingas and taught Namdev the omnipresence of God.
 Other texts which record Visoba as the guru of Namdev are the Guru Granth Sahib of Sikhism.
 Some texts call him Visoba Khecharnath Nathpanthi, linking him to the Nath tradition.

 He also accompanied Jñāneśvar and Namdev on their pilgrimages.
 He died in Barshi on Shravana Shuddha Ekadashi, the 11th lunar day in the fortnight of the waxing moon in the Hindu month Shravana, in 1309.